For just $1.25 each way, or less if you opt for a multi-day pass, streetcars in New Orleans are an inexpensive and fun way to navigate the city.

 New Orleans has five streetcar lines, the most famous being the St. Charles Line, which runs in the so-called American sector of New Orleans.
 Now, you might say to yourself, isn't all of New Orleans "American?"
 Canal Street, a major thoroughfare, divides the city into two historically distinct areas: the old Creole section known as the French Quarter, and the section populated by the nouveau Americans who moved in after the Louisiana Purchase.

 The St. Charles Streetcar

 The historic St. Charles Avenue streetcar, which runs in and past storied streets on a 13-mile route, is a tourist bargain at $1.25 per ride.
-If you buy a pass you can get off and on to take a closer look (or photos) at places that catch your interest.
+If you buy a pass, you can get off and on to take a closer look at the places that catch your interest.

 Other Streetcar Lines

 The Canal Street Line covers a 5.5-mile route from the foot of Canal Street into the Central Business District and into the mid-city area and winds up at City Park Avenue and the historic cemeteries there.
 The Riverfront Line's route takes you to the French Market shops, the Aquarium of the Americas, Riverfront Marketplace, Canal Place, and Harrah's.

 The Loyola/UPT Line, which began service in 2013, takes train and bus passengers from the Union Passenger Terminal to Canal Street and the French Quarter.
 These are modern cars with air conditioning, so don't expect a tourist experience.

 The newest line, the Rampart/St. Claude Streetcar, links the Marigny/Bywater area to the Union Passenger Terminal and gives good access to the French Quarter and the Treme neighborhood.